Ayumi-495/Ayumi-495/README.md

 - 👀 I’m interested in the evolutionary history of bird behaviours and morphologies
 - 🌱 I’m currently learning meta-analysis and phylogenetic comparative methods
 - 💞️ I’m looking to collaborate on the interaction of visual mechanisms between birds and insects
-- 📫 How to reach me: ayumi.mizuno5_at_gmail.com or ayumi.mizuno_at_sci.hokudai.ac.jp
+- 📫 How to reach me: ayumi.mizuno5_at_gmail.com